 What is a well-woman exam?

 A well-woman exam is recommended once a year.
 It often includes breast and pelvic exams and a pap smear but can also address any individual needs.
 You’re able to bring up any concerns or questions you might have regarding sexuality, stress, parenting, family planning, and/or hormones.
 Your caregiver will take your vitals, height, and weight and give you a physical exam.
 We will also ask about updates on your current life and work situation, family health history, and basic questions about your diet and health.

 A pelvic exam is very important for a woman’s overall health and checks the health of your reproductive organs—including your vulva, vagina, cervix, and uterus.
 Your physician will also check for ovarian cysts, sexually transmitted infections, or certain cancers.
 This is usually done by taking a pap smear/test.
 A pap test consists of gathering cells from your cervix with an extended swab and are typically recommended every three to five years.
 These procedures are quick, often painless, and vital for your health.

 Cache Valley Women’s Center also offers vaccines, including Gardasil, which is a vaccine for HPV, a virus known to cause certain cervical and uterine cancers.

 What To Expect At An Exam

 What is a sexual health visit?

-A premarital exam, or basic gynecological exam, helps you establish a relationship with your doctor before you begin having sex.
+A sexual health visit, or basic gynecological exam, helps you get to know your doctor before you get married or become sexually active.
 It usually includes a discussion of birth control options, what to do if you get a UTI, and other related topics.

 A sexual health visit can include a discussion of anything you’d like.
 Below are a few ideas of topics to discuss during your appointment: